ryankinal/campaignnotes/koi-clan/notes.md

 * Yoshi presents Hare alliance to Tsuru
 	* Difference between Tsuru's plan and Yoshi's - Hare vs. Hare and Fox
 	* Ryan got distracted by geography and was tired so the notes went South
+* WHAT ABOUT THE FOOOOD?
+WHAT ABOUT THE FIEEEEELDS?
+FOX OR HARE?
+OR... mysterious other?

 ## Session 1 - 4/21/20